Hummingbirds in Maryland

 Identification and Unique Features

 The Calliope Hummingbirds of Maryland are more than just small.
-Males have a shiny throat that changes colors in the light.
-Females are softer in color but just as beautiful.
+Males have a shiny throat that changes colors in the light, and females are softer in color but just as beautiful.
 Seeing these colors in sunlight is a treat for anyone who sees them.

 Nesting Habits

 These birds like to nest high up, often in mountains.
-Also, They build their nests with great care.
-They use fine plant fibers to make a safe spot for their babies.
+They also build their nests with great care, using fine plant fibers to make a safe spot for their babies.

-They add lichen to the nest for looks and to hide it from predators.
-This helps keep their babies safe.
+They add lichen to the nest to enhance its appearance and hide it from predators, which helps keep their babies safe.

 Environmental Concerns

 The Calliope Hummingbird faces big environmental challenges.
-Climate change is changing their home and making it hard to find places to nest.
-Humans building things also makes it tough for them.
+Climate change is changing their habitat and making it hard for them to find places to nest, and human activity, such as building things, is making it tough for them.

 We need to work to protect their homes.
 This will help the Calliope Hummingbird survive.